Sample Datasets

 • DEATH_EVENT: Death event (0: Survived, 1: Died)

-In the Survival Analysis tab, select time as the Time Variable and DEATH_EVENT as the Event Variable to generate Kaplan-Meier survival curves.
+From the Analysis menu, open Survival Analysis and select the Kaplan-Meier tab.
+Set time as the Time Variable and DEATH_EVENT as the Event Variable to generate Kaplan-Meier survival curves.
+See the Survival Analysis with the Kaplan-Meier Method tutorial for step-by-step instructions.

 Data source: https://archive.ics.uci.edu/dataset/519/heart+failure+clinical+records